Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/about.md

 and also my notes in onenote Mkdocs to Github-->

-# Welcome to The Diabetic way D
+# Welcome to The Diabetic way test

 For full Website content visit [The Diabetic Way](https://www.thediabeticway.co.uk/index.php/en/).